vbookshelf/How-to-AI-Generate-a-Flask-App-in-One-File/README.md

 ## Conclusion

 This project empowers people, who are not coders, to build their own digital tools.
+Now anyone can create powerful digital tools without getting bogged down in complex coding workflows.
 In a world that seems driven by cloud based solutions, I hope that this simple local approach will lead to more innovation.